 Bombay Hook National Wildlife Refuge protects one of the largest expanses of tidal salt marsh in the mid-Atlantic region.
 The refuge, located along the coast of Delaware, is mostly marsh, but also includes freshwater impoundments and upland habitats that are managed for other wildlife.
 The refuge, a nationally recognized birding spot, is designated a Globally Important Bird Area.
 The refuge offers visitors a 12-mile wildlife drive, five walking trails, three observation towers, and interpretative displays.

 Uncover fascinating true crime stories from Delaware's past, and learn about law enforcement from retired state troopers.
 Items on display include a 911 command and control console, vintage uniforms, firearms, a motorcycle, helicopter, and several patrol cars.

 Dover Downs Casino (and Harness Racing)

-Dover Downs is Delaware's largest casino complex, with live harness racing, several dining options, concerts, shopping areas, a luxury spa, and 24-hour gaming with live table games.
-Dover Downs is completely smoke-free, and features more than 2,300 slot machines, 41 gaming tables, and an 18-table Poker Room.
+Dover Downs is Delaware's largest casino complex, with live harness racing, several dining options, concerts, shopping areas, a luxury spa, and 24-hour gaming with live table games, poker, and sports betting.
+Dover Downs is smoke-free, and features more than 2,300 slot machines and 41 gaming tables.